Jade Small

 6) Clean off Your Kitchen Table

-One day it’s clean and the next day, it’s as if it turned into an open concept storage unit.
+One day it’s clean and the next day, it’s as if it turned into an open-concept storage unit.
 Move the laptops, dirty dishes, homework, and loose sheets of paper.
 Being able to eat at a clean table during meals will also help foster less stressful quality time together.

 7) Purge Two Kitchen Cabinets

 Let’s say the average family has four members… so why is it that people have sets upon sets of cups, dishware, and cutlery?
 Unless you’re hosting weekly friend or family functions, you can do away with at least some of those things.
-Donate a set of plates, re-gift those mugs you’ve never used.
-Less dishes means less washing, too!
+Donate a set of plates, and re-gift those mugs you’ve never used.
+Fewer dishes means less washing, too!
 (You can even try these kitchen organization hacks.)

 8) Discard Old Books

 Yard sale anyone?
-Old books can be tastefully used for décor, but there is a very distinct line between a beautifully placed coffee table book and an open book you have intention to return to.
+Old books can be tastefully used for décor, but there is a very distinct line between a beautifully placed coffee table book and an open book you have the intention to return to.
 Of course, you’d keep your favorites, but ask around to see if anyone would be interested in reading any!
 If not, donate them or place them in a box on the street.
 You’d be surprised at how many people will stop and grab one (or ten)!

 9) Clean out Your Wallet